East West Rail is being delivered in three Connection Stages

 Connection Stage One: East West Rail services will run from Oxford to Bletchley/Milton Keynes.

-Connection Stage Two: Building on the work completed in Connection Stage One, East West Rail services will then extend from Oxford all the way to Bedford.
+Connection Stage Two: Building on the work completed in Connection Stage One, East West Rail services will then extend from Oxford to Bedford.

 Connection Stage Three: This connection stage completes the full East West Rail connection, and will see services run from Oxford to Cambridge via Bedford and Bletchley.